 We Are Here to Help!

-Don’t forget, if these directions don’t seem to apply to your situation, or perhaps you are still trying to diagnose what exactly is going on in your particular case – we are available 7 days a week to answer your questions and help steer you in the right direction.
+Don’t forget, if these directions don’t seem to apply to your situation, or perhaps you are still trying to diagnose what exactly is going on in your particular case – we are available to answer your questions and help steer you in the right direction.
 There are few things we enjoy more than cracking a tough case, but most importantly we want all gardeners to be using our products in a safe and sustainable way.

 When it comes to plant protection: if in doubt we would much rather you give us a shout!